I almost made it out the door on Sunday morning.

 Holding out the arms of his white shirt, his brother cried, “No I’m not, I’m all dirty.”

 This inescapable truth was impossible to explain away.
 The stains of the railroad ballast told an unmistakable story.
 His parents would know where he was and what he was doing rather than being in church.

 We were all screwed.
-Walt’s parents would tell our parents and we would all get the belt, but Walt spoke up, “You guys weren’t here, remember that.”
+Walt’s parents would tell our parents and we would all get the belt, but Walt spoke up, “You guys were never here, remember that.”

 That’s the kind of group we were.
 We did things like covering for each other.
 It is what bound us together and has kept us together over the decades.

 My wife and I do not have that kind of relationship.
-She would never hop a freight train ,or ditch church.
+She would never hop a freight train or skip church.
 She attends regularly – out of obligation.

 She never forgets a birthday and always has a card.
 The card is always signed and enclosed in a matching envelope.
-The envelope is always signed too and she never forgets to give a present, often purchasing them months in advance.
+The envelope is always signed too and she never forgets to give a present, often purchasing it months in advance.
 She even visits great-aunts who drone on about their surgeries amid the fumes of stale potpourri.

 The way I figure it, if I could go to hell for my childhood friends, I sure as hell could go to church for the best friend I ever had, so standing there with my hand on the latch of the front door, I called across the house, “Alright, I’ll be back in time.”